 In 2019, Growing Up Boulder (GUB), Boulder’s child- and youth-friendly city initiative based out of the University of Colorado's Community Engagement, Design and Research (CEDaR) Center, created the United States’ first printed, child-friendly city map.These free, bilingual (the printed version) maps have reached more than 15,000 families.
 Learn how your community can create one of these maps as a tool for social justice, active living, empowerment and joy!
 Read more

 Local governments and community organizations, consider collaborating with CEDaR on a Community Design Workshop for your town or neighborhood!
 The workshop brings student and faculty research and creativity to projects that integrate public art, urban design and community engagement around neighborhood and commercial district revitalization.

-Colorado Voices features the personal stories of grassroot activists and their success in addressing affordable housing issues.
-In these initial print and audio stories, we look at some of the most common issues facing mobile home park residents, including not owning the land beneath their units and being vulnerable to unreasonable or unaffordable rent hikes; state laws favoring out-of-state corporate ownership of trailer parks over individual ownership; COVID19-related vulnerabilities; limitations on renovations and more.
+Community Voices delves into the manufactured housing (MH) community's most pressing issues and explores them through the personal stories of park residents, especially grassroot activists committed to change.
+The project sheds light on the MH community's challenges and solutions for the country and state.
+In these initial print and audio stories, we explore some of the most common issues facing MH park residents, including eviction; corporate ownership of MH parks; COVID19-related vulnerabilities; limitations on renovations and more.
 We’ll also look at how CU Boulder’s Community Engagement, Design and Research Center (CEDaR) is helping these residents with advocacy, design and other services.